jsdoc/jsdoc.github.io/content/en/about-configuring-default-template.md

 `templates.default.includeDate` to `false`.

+## Showing longnames in the navigation column

+By default, JSDoc's default template shows a shortened version of each symbol's name in the navigation column.
+For example, the symbol `my.namespace.MyClass` would be displayed simply as `MyClass`.
+To show the complete longname instead, set the option `templates.default.useLongnameInNav` to `true`.
+This option is available in JSDoc 3.4.0 and later.

 ## Overriding the default template's layout file

 The default template uses a file named `layout.tmpl` to specify the header and footer for each